Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Analysis performed on code in a non-runtime environment.
 - [ ] Analysis performed on Software at runtime.
 - [ ] Duties of a Business Analyst.
-- [ ] Checking static classes’ readability.
+- [ ] Checking static classes' readability.

 _[⬆ Back to Top](#table-of-contents)_